Why We Use Soy Wax

-We spend around £2 billion a year on candles in the UK and our desire to burn wax shows no sign of stopping.
+We spend around £2 billion a year on candles in the UK and our desire for candles shows no sign of stopping.

-We light candles to create a mood, for the glow, scent, aesthetic and message, and many of us are interested to know how our candles may be impacting us.
+Lighting candles to create a mood, for the scents, glow, aesthetic and message, many of us are interested to know how our candles are made.

 Made from crude oil, the wax itself is removed from the oil by solvents to give it good fluidity at low pouring temperatures.